kernelci/lava-docker/README.md

 ```

 ## How to host healthchecks
-Healthchecks jobs needs externals ressources (rootfs, images, etc...).
+Healthchecks jobs needs externals resources (rootfs, images, etc...).
-By default, lava-docker healthchecks uses ones hosted on our github, but this imply usage of external networks and some bandwith.
+By default, lava-docker healthchecks uses ones hosted on our github, but this imply usage of external networks and some bandwidth.
 For hosting locally healthchecks files, you can set healthcheck_host on a slave for hosting them.
 Note that doing that bring some constraints:
 - Since healthchecks jobs are hosted by the master, The healthcheck hostname must be the same accross all slaves.
 - You need to set the base URL on the master via healthcheck_url
 - If you have qemu devices, Since they are inside the docker which provides an internal DNS , you probably must use the container("healthcheck") name as hostname.
 - In case of a simple setup, you can use the slave IP as healthcheck_url
-- In more complex setup (slave sprayed on different site with different network subnets) you need to set a DNS server for having the same DNS availlable on all sites.
+- In more complex setup (slave sprayed on different site with different network subnets) you need to set a DNS server for having the same DNS available on all sites.

-For setting a DNS server, the easiest way is to use dnsmasq and add in /etc/hosts "healtcheck ipaddressoftheslave"
+For setting a DNS server, the easiest way is to use dnsmasq and add in /etc/hosts "healthcheck ipaddressoftheslave"

 Example:
 One master and slave on DC A, and one slave on DC B.